How to apply

 In case of enrollment for doctoral studies, each faculty has its own admission conditions.
 In general:

 4. Apply to study, go through the admission procedure and enroll in the study.
 Check the deadlines for submitting the application, the admission procedure and apply.
 In the admission procedure, you need to convince the admissions committee that you have a genuine interest in the topic you have chosen.
-You can also read the general terms and conditions of the admission procedure on the relevant faculty website.

 3. Check specific entry requirements